 And so my journey began.

 I used to tutor some kids while in high school; they ended up being the actors in my first homemade short film, or at least half-a-short, because I never came up with an ending.
 YouTube tutorials about shot composition and color correction became my new favorite pastime.
 During my undergrad experience at Lehigh University, I taped basketball highlights and concert teasers.
 I even shot my university’s Harlem Shake video.
-Eventually, I made a short film, and produced several made-for-web videos while working at Boomerang digital, getting paid for my work.
+Eventually, I made a short film, and produced several made-for-web videos while working at Boomerang digital, essays services getting paid for my work.

 Here’s the thing.
 My undergrad major was Economics and I finished my MBA about a month ago because I really want to be a brand manager; a far cry from the path of a filmmaker.
 So why do I consider my hobby to be so important in my life?
 Because of one simple discovery – skills are a lot more fluid than we think.